awslabs/linter-rules-for-nextflow/README.md

 ### Docker

 A `Dockerfile` is provided for this project which will build an image that contains the scripts in `scripts/` and the required JAR files.
+Recent copies of the container image are publically available from [ECR Public Gallery](https://gallery.ecr.aws/aws-genomics/linter-rules-for-nextflow).

-To build the container:
+If you prefer to build the container from source:

 ```shell
 docker build -t linter-rules-for-nextflow .